Basic Version - Play Any Time Signature with Odd Time (5/4, 7/4,...)

 Pick ‘Basic’ from the drop-down list in the main window

-Buy Bounce Metronome Basic now for $9.99.
+Buy Bounce Metronome Lite now for $9.99.
 With discounts

 Or download your 30 day Free Unrestricted Test Drive of all the Pro features - including your free taster bounce metronome, yours to keep,